DomenikMoody/AnimeOasis/README.md

    pipenv install
    ```
    NOTE: The [pipenv](https://pipenv.pypa.io/en/latest/) command requires both [pip](https://pip.pypa.io/en/stable/) and [virtualenv](https://virtualenv.pypa.io/en/latest/) to be installed on your machine.
 Make sure these prerequisite packages are install and run `pip install pipenv` to gain access to the above commands.

+5. Create a .env file in this directory according to the .env.example file

-4. If you need to make changes to the database models, after doing so you must generate a new migration file:
+6. If you need to make changes to the database models, after doing so you must generate a new migration file:
    ```
    python manage.py makemigrations app
    ```